svats73/mdml/README.md

  - `--pickle_descriptor`: One or more file paths to pickles used as descriptors for the system
  - `--pickle_features`: One or more file paths to pickles used as features for the system
  - `--tau`: Time lag parameter (integer)

+This will generate a `plumed` file which can be used for enhanced sampling.

  NOTE: you can add multiple pickle descriptors/features by adding additional `--pickle_descriptor` flags before additional paths to descriptors/features, ensure that the ordering is the same for descriptors and features